0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 </html>
 ```

-And the same goes with `include.hbs`:
+And the same goes with `partial.hbs`:

 TODO: Stoped here.